-- Specify time-series output (PO) lines of flow (Q\) and flow area (QA) across the structure (see Section 9.3.3).
-Upstream and downstream water levels may also be specified using PO points, or extracted from the map (SMS) output. - Using the upstream and downstream water levels, determine whether flow is upstream or downstream controlled and estimate the flow using theoretical equations or other methods. - Using publications such as Hydraulics of Bridge Waterways (Bradley, 1978), determine the energy loss coefficient and compare this with the total energy loss calculated in the model.
-The total energy loss ( $\zeta{tot}$ ) is the upstream head minus the downstream head ( $h_1 h_2$ ) divided by the dynamic head based on the depth and width averaged velocity (V) (ie. Q\/QA) as given below.
-Clearly, any energy losses associated with bed resistance (eg. Manning's equation) need to be allowed for by subtracting this term from the calculated head difference $(h_1 - h_2)$ .
+- Specify time-series output (PO) lines of flow (Q) and flow area (QA) across the structure (see Section 9.3.3).
+Upstream and downstream water levels may also be specified using PO points or extracted from the map (SMS) output. - Using the upstream and downstream water levels, determine whether flow is upstream or downstream controlled and estimate the flow using theoretical equations or other methods. - Using publications such as "Hydraulics of Bridge Waterways" (Bradley, 1978) or "Guide to Bridge Technology Part 8, Hydraulic Design of Waterway Structures" (Austroads, 2018), determine the energy loss coefficient and compare this with the total energy loss calculated in the model.
+The total energy loss (ζ{tot}) is the upstream head minus the downstream head $(h_1 - h_2)$ divided by the dynamic head based on the depth and width averaged velocity (V) (i.e. Q/QA) as given below.
+Clearly, any energy losses associated with bed resistance (e.g. Manning's equation) need to be allowed for by subtracting this term from the calculated head difference $(h_1 - h_2)$.